Seasons in the sunset - A seventy (+3) year old looks ahead and back

 OK.

-Another teacher anecdote: Teacher's neighbor had their car battery stolen and thieves left an apologetic note along with four Lakers tickets as compensation.
+Another teacher anecdote: Teacher's neighbor had their car battery stolen from their driveway and thieves left an apologetic note along with four Lakers tickets as compensation.
 That's LA Lakers - basketball.

 Got it.

-Neighbors, somewhat happy about the trade-off, went to the game.
+Neighbors, disturbed but, somewhat happy about the trade-off, went to the game.
 Seats were great.

 Really?